-- 1. Using your web browser, connect to your PACEdge device, go to Cockpit, and log in as an admin. - 2.
-Go to Terminal, right-click into the Terminal window, and select Paste to paste the link you copied in the above step.
+- 1. Using your web browser, connect to your PACEdge device, go to Cockpit, and log in as an administrator. - Go to Terminal, right-click into the Terminal window, and select Paste to paste the link you copied in the above step.
 Alternatively, you can use a CTRL+V shortcut to paste the link. - 3.
-Hit enter and enter the admin password once requested.
+Hit the Enter key and enter the administrator password once requested.